 The purpose of classification is to identify land which is held for use by the general public (Community Land) and land held for other purposes (Operational Land).
-From a leasing and licensing perspective, the main difference between the two is that Councils may grant a lease or licence over Operational Land in their discretion, whereas the capacity for Councils to grant a lease or licence in respect of Community Land is somewhat restricted (Division 2, Part 2, Chapter 6 of the Act).
+From a leasing and licensing perspective, the main difference between the two is that Councils may grant a lease or licence over Operational Land in their discretion, whereas the capacity for

+Councils to grant a lease or licence in respect of Community Land is somewhat restricted (Division 2, Part 2, Chapter 6 of the Act).

 The General Manager has delegated power to negotiate and enter leases/licences in relation to land classified Operational, having regard to the Categories in Schedule A of this policy.
-Any deviation from this policy in relation to a lease/licence of Operational Land requires a resolution of Council.
+Any deviation from this policy in relation to a lease/licence of Operational land requires a resolution of Council.

-All proposed leases/licences in relation to land classified Community (other than a short-term licence issued under the Crown Land Management Act 2016) require a Council resolution before being placed on public exhibition.
+All proposed leases/licences in relation to land classified Community require a Council resolution before being placed on public exhibition.